octarect/clarity.zsh/README.md

-# thug.zsh
+# refined.zsh

-an oh-my-zsh shell theme for thugs
+A zsh theme focused on simpleness and usefulness.